top of page

 46. John Spence

-John Spence is recognised as one of the top business thought leaders and leadership development experts in the world.
-He has been named one of the top 100 business thought leaders in America and one of the top 500 leadership development experts in the world.
-John has a gift for making complex business topics simple and actionable, and his consulting work spans strategy, leadership, and organisational excellence.
+John Spence has been named one of the top 100 business thought leaders in America and one of the top 500 leadership development experts in the world.
+He has a gift for making complex business topics simple and actionable, and his consulting work spans strategy, leadership, and organisational excellence.

 Specialties: Business strategy simplification, leadership development, organisational excellence, executive education